Sam-v6/nfl/README.md

 # Overview
-This repo trains on the 2022 NFL Season Weeks 1 - 8 to predict man or zone pass coverage BEFORE the snap with machine learning.
-Week 9 plays are used for evaluation.
+This repo trains a machine learning model on 2021 & 2022 NFL location tracking data to predict pass coverage BEFORE the snap.

 Two models are implemented:
 - LSTM "naive" model that treats location tracking data as true time series inputs